-Since that time, the Association has taken on the responsibility of delivering a number of additional social and recreational activities.
-They include social activities designed to integrate our membership into the community.
-The ICHA Valentine’s day, Halloween and Christmas dinner / dances are filled with friendship, good food, dancing and fun.
-In addition to the soccer program, track & field, bocce ball, poly hockey (floor hockey) and basketball have been added to meet the needs and demands of these “special individuals”.
-These programs are currently run year round out of the Novelletto Rosati Complex on various weekday evenings.
-ICHA social members participate in many out of town soccer tournaments throughout the summer and have experienced the pleasure of traveling as a group to such places as Cleveland, Ohio (clog dancing competition ), the Thousand Islands, African Lion Safari and Canada’s Wonderland .
+The ICHA began in 1977 at Glengarda School when Egidio Novelletto started a soccer program for individuals with intellectual disabilities.
+The association was granted charitable status on July 22, 1987.
+Since then, the ICHA has added a number of new recreational programs, including social activities designed to integrate our members into the community.
+The ICHA Valentine’s Day, Halloween and Christmas dinners are filled with friendship, dancing, great food and lots of fun.
+In addition to the soccer program, track and field, bocce ball, floor hockey and basketball have been added to meet the needs of these special individuals.
+These programs are currently run year-round out of the Novelletto Rosati Complex on various weekday evenings.
+Our members participate in many out-of-town soccer tournaments during the summer and have traveled across Ontario and through parts of the United States.

-Membership in the ICHA is open to all people with a physical or mental disability in Windsor and Essex County.
-The word “Italian” in our name reflects the ethnic background of our founding members and recognizes their generous contributions and the commitment they’ve given to the special individuals in our organization over the years.
-In October of 2002, the ICHA opened the Novelletto Rosati Complex with the ultimate goal of providing a home base for all people with a physical or mental disability in our community.
-Through the generosity of all levels of government and the overwhelming support of businesses and individuals in Windsor and throughout Essex County, the ICHA was successful in this endeavor.
+Today the ICHA is one of the largest organizations of its kind in Ontario.
+Our social members range in age from 10 to over 50, with the average age of 25.
+Membership is open to all people with a physical or intellectual disability in Windsor and Essex County.
+The word “Italian” in our name reflects the ethnic background of our founding members and recognizes their generous contributions and the commitment they’ve given to our organization over the years.
+In October of 2002, the ICHA opened the Novelletto Rosati Complex with the intent of providing a safe place for all people with a physical and/or intellectual disability in our community.
+Through the generosity of all levels of government and the support of local businesses and individuals, the ICHA has continued to grow.